fastlane-old/snapshot/README.md

 ## Determine language

-To detect the currently used localization in your tests, use the following code:
+To detect the currently used localization in your tests, use the following code

 ```javascript
 You can access the language using the `deviceLanguage` variable.
 ```

+## <a name="prefilling"></a> Prefilling data

+- You can prefill data within your app using [HSTestingBackchannel](https://github.com/ConfusedVorlon/HSTestingBackchannel)

 # Need help?
 Please submit an issue on GitHub and provide information about your setup